alephalpha0/rootofpi.me/terminalGazing/content/quotes.md

 > Why don't you dance like you're sick in your mind? ~ Glass Animals

-> Pleasantly caving in;  I come undone. - Josh Homme
+> Pleasantly caving in;  I come undone. ~ Josh Homme

---
+> Everybody makes mistakes, but it seems it's always mine that keep on stinging. ~ James Murphy / LCD Soundsystem

+---

 ## The Written Word:

 > Buy the ticket; ride the ride. ~ Hunter S. Thompson

 > You have always approached everything terrible trustfully.
-You have wanted to pet every monster. - Friedrich Nietzsche
+You have wanted to pet every monster. ~ Friedrich Nietzsche

-> The privilege of a lifetime is being who you are. - Joseph Campbell
+> The privilege of a lifetime is being who you are. ~ Joseph Campbell

---
+---

 ## Said sayings:

 > The function of music is to release us from the tyranny of conscious thought. ~ Sir Thomas Beecham

+> You are an aperture through which The Universe is looking at and exploring Itself. ~ Alan Watts